ihmeuw/vivarium_research/docs/source/models/cause.rst

 Incidence
 +++++++++

-Incidence rates are defined as the **number of new cases of a condition that occur per person-year of the at-risk population (individuals without condition).**
+Incidence rates are defined as the **number of new cases of a condition that occur per person-year of the at-risk population (individuals without condition).** Specifically, the at-risk population can be represented as `1 - condition prevalence`.

-	For example, the incidence of multiple sclerosis (MS) in the United States is 2.8 per 100,000 person-years.
+	For example, the incidence of multiple sclerosis (MS) in the United States is 2.8 per 100,000 person-years of the at-risk population.

 	This suggests that if we followed 100,000 individuals without MS for 1 year each (100,000 people * 1 year = 100,000 person-years), we would expect 2.8 of these individuals to develop MS within this timeframe.